kovasap/shifting-world/README.md

 ### Stuff to Add

+ - more maps, and random initial settlement/cache placement
  - mess with random development selection ("drafting")
  - make sure developments can "pull" resources even after they are placed (like the port)
  - make monument less good, or more expensive